Darkwing42/emitter.py/README.md

 By default, the credit is `-1` (negative values mean infinity).

-When a listener have no more credits, it is removed.
+When a listener have no more credits, it is removed automatically.

 ### Update listener's credit